Reverse Osmosis (RO) Water Maker

 - Turn the High Pressure Bypass Valve (Stainless with Black Handle) to the OPEN POSITION.
 Rotate away and down.
 Pointy end up.

 - FAILURE TO OPEN THE HIGH PRESSURE BYPASS VALVE COULD RESULT IN HYDRAULIC SHOCK TO THE SYSTEM.

 - Turn on Seawater Pump boost switch at sink or on MFD under pumps.
 It’s controlled by CZone.

-- Check that Feed Pressure reaches 15-30 PSI on feed line.
+- Check that Feed Pressure reaches 1-4 bar (15-60 PSI) on feed line.
 The boost pump takes seawater and pushes it through the 5 micron sediment filter located in the lazerette.
 As the filter becomes clogged the feed pressure is reduced.
 The boost pump also turns on an LED behind the filter to help illuminate the filter condition.

-- Let run for 1-10 minutes to flush out any stinky stagnent water.
+- Let run for 1-10 minutes to flush out any air bubbles and stinky stagnent water.

 - Turn on “Pressure Pump” switch on the iPad within the WilhelmSK app or relay #1 on the Victron Venus GX remote console.